scambier/tic80-typescript/README.md

 ### Run TSC-80

+- `$ tsc80 build` will build your game into the "build" directory
-- `$ tsc80 run` will compile, compress, and inject your code into the `.tic` file, then start your game.
+- `$ tsc80 run` will build, watch the changes, and launch your game through TIC-80

-- Once that TIC-80 is running, you can save your game cart with `save`.
+Once that TIC-80 is running, all code changes in .ts files will be reflected after a reload (`ctrl+r`).
+You can update and save your assets directly in TIC-80.

 **Do not forget to save your cart after modifiyng non-code assets (sprites, map, sounds, music)!**

-If the backup option is set, the resulting `.tic` file will be automatically copied in your project directory when you close TIC-80.

 ## Compression options